ALIO-IT/amazon-adapter/README.md

 A FastAPI web application that converts AutoZone-style auto parts CSV files into Amazon's upload format for listing products on Amazon.com.

+## 🎥 Video Demo

+**Watch how it works!** [Click here to view the video demonstration](./Amazon%20auto%20part%20catalog%20converter%20video.mp4)

+The video shows:
+- ✨ How to use the web interface
+- 🔄 Step-by-step conversion process
+- 📊 Input and output examples
+- 💡 Tips for best results

+**File**: `Amazon auto part catalog converter video.mp4` (7.4 MB)

 ## 📖 Documentation in Other Languages

 - **English** - You are here